appium/appium/packages/appium/docs/en/guides/migrating-1-to-2.md

 }
 ```

 (Of course, each client will have a different way of creating structured capabilities like `appium:options` or other ones that you might have seen such as `goog:chromeOptions`).
 NB: capabilities that show up in `appium:options` will overwrite capabilities of the same name that show up at the top level of the object.
-(The new `appium:options` syntax support by cloud providers may varay.)
+(The new `appium:options` syntax support by cloud providers may vary.)

 For more information on capabilities, have a look at the [Capabilities Guide](caps.md).